More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Predicting the number of new variants

 \subsection{Initial proposals for prediction}

+In \Cref{sec:model} we introduced and motivated a Bayesian nonparametric model consisting of: (i) a Bernoulli process likelihood function, $\mcount_n \mid \mfreq \stackrel{iid}{\sim} \BeP(\mfreq)$, for observed variants conditioned on variants' proportions; (ii) a three-parameter beta process prior, $\mfreq \sim \tBP(\mass, \discount, \conc)$ over variants' proportions.
+Now we use this model to predict the number, $\countnew{N}{M}$, of new variants in a follow-up study of size $M\geq1$ after an initial pilot study of size $N\geq1$:

-We start by deriving the posterior predictive distribution of the number of new variants in a follow-up sample.
-Then, the expected value of the posterior predictive distribution is a natural Bayesian nonparametric predictor, minimizing risk under square error loss, of the number of new variants in a follow-up sample.
-With a slight abuse of notation, for any two random variables $X$ and $Y$ defined on the same probability space we denote by $X\,|\,Y$ the random variable whose distribution coincides with the conditional distribution of $X$ given $Y$.
-We write $\mathcal{N}(\mu,\rho^{2})$ for a Gaussian distribution with mean $\mu$ and variance $\rho^{2}$.
-Finally, we write the rising factorial as $(a)_{b \uparrow} = \prod_{i=1}^{b} (a+b + i-1) = \Gamma(a+b)/\Gamma(a)$.
+We derive the posterior distribution of $\countnew{N}{M}$ given $\mcount_{1:N}$.
+So the expected value of the posterior distribution is a Bayesian nonparametric estimator of $\countnew{N}{M}$ with respect to a squared loss function.
+With a slight abuse of notation, for any two random variables $X$ and $Y$ defined on the same probability space we let $X\,|\,Y$ denote the random variable whose distribution coincides with the conditional distribution of $X$ given $Y$.
+We write $\mathcal{N}(\mu,\rho^{2})$ for a Gaussian random variable with mean $\mu$ and variance $\rho^{2}$, and we let $(a)_{b \uparrow} := \prod_{i=1}^{b} (a + i-1)$ denote the rising factorial.